-The Advanced Compatibility Engineering™ (ACE™) body structure on the 2010 Acura RL is an exclusive body design that enhances occupant protection and crash compatibility in frontal crashes.
+The Advanced Compatibility Engineering™ (ACE™) body structure on the 2011 Acura RL is an exclusive body design that enhances occupant protection and crash compatibility in frontal crashes.
 The ACE™ design utilizes a network of connected structural elements to distribute crash energy more evenly throughout the front of the vehicle.
 This enhanced frontal crash energy management helps to reduce the forces transferred to the passenger compartment and can help to more evenly disperse the forces transferred to other vehicles in a crash.
-These incidents may include a frontal collision between vehicles of differing heights, weights, dissimilar frame construction design or differing bumper height.
+These incidents may include a frontal collision between vehicles of differing heights, weights, dissimilar frame construction design and/or differing bumper height.

 DRIVER AND FRONT PASSENGER DUAL-STAGE, MULTIPLE-THRESHOLD AIRBAG SUPPLEMENTARY RESTRAINT SYSTEM (SRS)

 Front airbags for the driver and front passenger are designed to provide protection for the head and chest during a moderate to severe front collision, while simultaneously helping to reduce the likelihood of injury.
 The airbags do both through the use of a dual-stage, multiple-threshold airbag technology.
 One or both of these airbags will be deployed only in the event of a sufficient frontal impact.
 If deployed, these airbags are capable of being inflated at different rates depending on crash severity, seatbelt usage and other factors.

 Frontal airbags are designed to supplement the seatbelts to help reduce the likelihood of head and upper body injuries in frontal crashes.